vvkorz/mondrian/README.md

 `Expcost ~ Exp(x1 - x0 + y1 - y0)` is drawn from the exponential distribution with rate the sum of intervals.
 The process then recurses, generating independent Mondrian Processes `MP(lambda_new, x0, x1, y_new, y1)` and `MP(lambda_new, x0, x1, y0, y_new)` with diminished budget parameter `lambda_new`.
 The parameter `lambda` controls the number of cuts, with the process more likely to cut rectangles with large perimeters.
+The recursive process stops when `lambda_new < 0`, thus the budget is exhausted.

 Interestingly enough, setting `lambda_new = lambda - Expcost`, where `Expcost ~ Exp(x1 - x0 + y1 - y0)` did noy yield expected
 aesthetic results in our case because the inital budget was used up too slowly, which generated too many partitions.
 Trying out